CHRISTCHURCH SCHOOL

 Joel Jorgensen

-SPORTS ON THE RIVER CAMP!
+ADVENTURE SAILING ON THE RIVER CAMP

 Questions?
 Contact Summer Programs Director Wes Charlton at wcharlton@christchurchschool.org or 804.542.6805